 The link field is used for creating a link button that will redirect the user to another web page when clicked.
 You can add a link by entering the URL into the corresponding field.
 If the ‘button text’ field is left empty, the button will show a shortened URL-address for the link.
 Otherwise, the button will display the text that you put into the ‘button text’ field.

-Combining image and description will create a tag that shows the description text at the bottom of the image.
+Combining image/video and description will create a tag that shows the description text at the bottom of the image.
 There is no character limit, but if you add more than 7 lines of text it will take up half of the container and become scrollable.

-Combining image(s) with a title and/or link button will result in a tag that shows the image(s) on the left and all other content (title, description and link button) on the right.
-In this layout, you can click the image to view it in full and click again to show the whole layout.
+Combining media with a title and/or link button will result in a tag that shows said media on the left and all other content (title, description and link button) on the right.
+In this layout, you can click the image or video to view it in full and click again to show the whole layout.

-- Embedding other ThingLink scenes to be viewed within in a tag – an alternative to tour tags described below.
+- Embedding other ThingLink scenes to be viewed within in a tag – an alternative to tour tags described below;

-- Embedding webpages (i.e. Wikipedia)
+- Embedding webpages (e.g. Wikipedia);

-4. Tour tag.
+3. Tour tag.

 This tag, when clicked, takes the viewer away from the current image, and on to the page of another ThingLink image, video, or 360 image.
 Use this tag to move from one creation to another.
 All scenes used in a tour can be accessed from the bottom right corner by clicking on the cards button.
 The tour tag shows a line under the bubble to differentiate it from other tags.
 You can check out a simple tour below.
 It is possible to include multiple tour links within one ThingLink.